AdobeDocs/analytics.en/help/components/dimensions/am-pm.md

 # AM/PM

 The 'AM/PM' dimension provides insight on if the hit happened during AM or PM hours.
-The time of the hit is based on the [report suite's time zone](../../admin/admin/general-acct-settings-admin.md).
+The time of the hit is based on the [report suite's time zone](/help/admin/admin/general-acct-settings-admin.md).

 ## Populate this dimension with data

 This dimension works out of the box.
 It does not have any settings to change.
-It's only dependency is on the report suite's time zone, which determines which hours are AM and which are PM.
+Its only dependency is on the report suite's time zone, which determines which hours are AM and which are PM.

 ## Dimension values